Qarik-Group/ultimate-guide-to-bosh/docs/stemcells.md

 The Ubuntu stemcells are the most commonly used base images, are the most battle tested in production systems around the world, and seem to the author to have the most security updates pushed out.
 I would recommend you always use an Ubuntu stemcell unless you have a strong requirement to choose an alternate.

-The BOSH release you are deployment will have a specific requirement for either a Linux or Windows stemcell.
+The BOSH release you are deploying will have a specific requirement for either a Linux or Windows stemcell.
 If the BOSH release specifically requires CentOS Linux, then it will indicate this in its documentation and sample deployment manifests.

 ## Light Stemcells